Only God can save us: Karnataka Health Minister amid COVID-19 surge

 AP issues new quarantine guidelines for COVID-19; Labels Telangana, Karnataka as 'high-risk'

-In a recent time, Karnataka has reported the third highest spike.
+In a recent time, Karnataka has reported the third-highest spike.

 Speaking to reporters in Chitradurga district, his constituency, the minister said, "Only God can save us from Coronavirus and we have to bring in caution on our own."